The Stop & Shop grocery chain has a location fairly near me, so it's

 someone's healthy lifestyle choices by violating their civil rights?

-None of the Stop&Shops in my area have any signs out front about shoes or shirt or any of that; just the usual no-smoking stuff and encouragement for reusable bags.
-I had a brief chat with the manager at my local store, who went on about how he has "... been in this business for 35 years and no question, you need shoes to be in here."
+The Stop&Shops in my area have the usual "everything" signs out front, containing the stock corporate small print about "shoes and shirt required" and the usual no-smoking stuff.
+Easy to miss; the signs that grab your attention on the way in are things like sale items and encouragement for bringing reusable bags.
+I had a brief chat with the manager at my local store, who went on in a typical closed-minded way about how he has "... been in this business for 35 years and no question, you need shoes to be in here."
 Well, I question that.
 I handed him one of my info flyers and pleaded with him to do a little more research at his leisure, and decided that no matter how ponderous the corporate structure he was a tiny cog within, I was going to take it to that level and actually try to effect some change.
 The statement would be, as usual, "if you have a footwear policy it would be in your best interest to officially rescind it, and you can research why this is true all over the internet".
 Reasonable enough.

 This proved challenging at the outset, as I first tried to locate good contacts within the *Ahold* structure.
 Not only are they based in Belgium and the Netherlands, there were no readily findable phone numbers or email addresses for their US-based offices.
 Even digging through annual reports and press stuff didn't turn up anything valid.
 Stop&Shop has a "customer service" line which is largely useless, where people offered half-ass guesses as to policy and couldn't find me contact info for the real corpororate offices where such things need to be addressed.
 Finally I just got on their website and turned on enough browser fluff to use their online contact form, just to basically first ask "does this actually reach anyone", and eventually got a response with an email address I could supposedly use to reach some sort of C-level customer advocacy department.
 Note their address carefully: coming from a third-party email house, and "AUSA" might have implied that I might be in touch with Ahold as a whole but I couldn't be entirely sure.
 With a tenuous data connection finally open, I sent the first payload.